Darknetzz/phpwol/README.md

 * Edit sqlcon.php and set your SQL parameters
 * Add computers you want to monitor or wake to the table
 * Win

+It is recommended that you password protect this folder, as it could potentially open up for unwanted security threats.